 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-Burma mainly imports wheat grain from Australia, Canada, the United States, and Ukraine.
+Burma historically imports wheat grain from Australia, Canada, the United States, and Ukraine.
 Australia supplies 40 percent of Burma’s total wheat grain imports largely due to preferential duties granted under the ASEAN-Australia-New Zealand Free Trade Area as well as lower prices than U.S. wheat.
-Under the ASEAN Australia-New Zealand Free Trade Agreement, Australian wheat benefits from duty-free imports in 2021, which will likely facilitate increased Australian wheat imports in 2021/22.

-Other sub-sectors with good prospects for business opportunities are chemicals production, transport, storage, wholesale, processing, and agricultural services, contract farming, irrigation system and facilities, farm industry, research and development, value-added production, packaging industry for local agricultural produce, warehouses and cold storages facilities, service support for supply chain, microfinance and trade finance services for local farmers.
+Other sub-sectors with good prospects for business opportunities are chemicals production, transport, storage, wholesale, processing, and agricultural services, irrigation system and facilities, farm industry, research and development, value-added production, packaging industry for local agricultural produce, warehouses, and cold storages facilities, and service support for the supply chain.

 U.S. companies are advised to conduct proper due diligence checks on local partners.
 The U.S. Commercial Service Office offers customized services that help U.S. businesses find reputable local business partners.